 Mcity is partnering with UMTRI on research and in the deployment of connected and automated vehicle technologies that are leading to the transformation of our current transportation system.
 Through this work UMTRI has collected over 70 terabytes of data; nearly seven million trips; 45 million miles; 138.5 billion records.

-U-M’s College of Engineering is a key Mcity partner, providing critical ongoing funding.
-In addition, many Mcity-funded research projects involve Michigan Engineering faculty and students.
+U-M’s College of Engineering is a key Mcity partner.
+Many Mcity-funded research projects involve Michigan Engineering faculty and students.
 Another engineering initiative is TechLab at Mcity, an incubator for early-stage mobility technology companies.
 With support from Mcity, TechLab is managed by the Center for Entrepreneurship, part of Michigan Engineering, and gives undergraduate students an opportunity for hands-on work with TechLab companies to solve real engineering problems.

 Legal and liability issues are among the most challenging that must be addressed as the traditional vehicle ownership and use model evolves and literally takes consumers out of the driver’s seat.
 Mcity has funded research projects in this area conducted by Michigan Law faculty, and the school offers courses that give students a chance to explore the legal issues surrounding advanced mobility.